Understanding Trichomoniasis: Symptoms, Testing, & Treatment

 Source: Trichomoniasis – CDC Basic Fact Sheet

-Specific Testing Information for Trichomoniasis
+Specific Testing Information For Trichomoniasis

 Testing for trichomoniasis can be done in a few different ways.
 Some providers can look for presence of the parasite through a simple urine test and/or performing an examination of the genitals.
 If necessary, a sample of vaginal fluid or swab from inside the urethra in men will be taken and viewed under a microscope.
 Should you test positive for trich, you may receive recommendations for other STD testing for treatment if necessary.